Frequently Asked Questions (FAQS)

 Yes you can.
 However it is still illegal for the car to be driven on the road even if it is just being taken to a garage to be sold.
 At We Buy Cars Bristol we have what are known as 'trade plates' issued to us by the DVLA which enable us to test-drive and collect your vehicle legally.
 The other options would be to either insure and tax the vehicle (thereby putting it technically back 'on the road') before driving it to the buyer, or, for you, or the buyer, to transport the vehicle away on a recovery lorry.

 Can I sell my car without a V5 logbook?

 Yes, but only if you are selling to a motor dealer or trader (such as us at We Buy Cars Bristol).
 If you are selling your car privately you will have to apply for a replacement V5 logbook first.
 If you are selling to a 'trader' without the logbook (buying services such as We Buy Cars Bristol count as 'traders') you will need to write to the DVLA informing them of the sale.
 The letter should include: 1) The vehicle registration number.
 2) Make and model of your vehicle.
 3) Exact date of sale.
-4) The name and address of the new keeper (the trader).
+4) The name and address of the buyer (the 'trader').